-- Account statements for the most recent 2 months or quarter indicating opening and closing balances and reflecting a consecutive 60 days of asset verification - If account summary page provides the required information, additional pages of the statement are not required. - Written Verification of Deposit (VOD), completed by the financial institution - Must include the current balance and the average balance for the most recent 2 months - Large disparities between the current balance and the opening balance will require additional verification or supporting documentation
+- Account statements for the most recent month or quarter indicating opening and closing balances and reflecting a consecutive 30 days of asset verification. - If account summary page provides the required information, additional pages of the statement are not required. - Written Verification of Deposit (VOD), completed by the financial institution: - Must include the current and average balances for the most recent month. - Large disparities between the current balance and the opening balance will require additional verification or supporting documentation. - Statements provided by third-party asset verification companies are permitted and may be used in lieu of bank statements (e.g., AccountChek, Finicity, Plaid).
+Statements from a third-party verification company may not be used for bank statement income calculations.